Field House, Sowerby

-Field House is a Grade II* listed privately owned historic house in Sowerby Bridge, West Yorkshire, England.
+Field House is a Grade II* listed privately owned historic house in Triangle, West Yorkshire, England.

 History

 Field House (Old Hall) is mentioned as being in the possession of William Brig in 1533 and it passed to other owners during the 17th century but by the 1740s was owned by George Stansfeld (1725–1805) of Sowerby, a descendant of the Stansfeld family of Stansfield, Yorkshire.
 He built a new house (Field House) in 1749, and this estate later passed to his cousin Robert Stansfeld (1771–1855), then his son, Col. Robert Stansfeld (1805–85), to his second son, John Stansfeld (1840–1928) who married Eliza Arkley of Dunninald Castle, and then passed to a cousin, George Reginald Stansfeld (1870–1964).

 Architecture

 Field House Old Hall

 This Grade II listed house, dating from the early 17th century and with 19th century alterations, is now 2 dwellings.
 It has hollow-moulded double-chamfered mullion windows and a heavily-moulded Tudor-arched doorway amongst other features.